alexphil12/Energy-forcasting-udla-fin/README.md

 # Energy-forcasting-UDLA
-This projet aim to as suggested forcast energy comsumption for UDLA.
+This projet aim to,as suggested, forcast energy comsumption for UDLA.
 It's divided into 4 mains part.

 * The [data gathering and analysis](https://github.com/alexphil12/Energy-forcasting-udla-fin/tree/main/Data%20extraction)